peter88213/novelyst_editor/docs/index.md

 - Open a scene editor window by double-clicking on the scene or by selecting "Edit" in the "Scene" menu.
 - Multiple scene editor windows.
 - A simple text editor box without rich text display and search capability.
+- Word count is displayed and updated either live or on demand.
 - Undo/Redo is provided.
 - The application is ready for internationalization with GNU gettext.
 A German localization is provided.